 It's a straightforward plant that you can just dish out only moderate care to every now and again and everything still looks handsome and orderly (with a little training).

-It's a forgiving indoor plant and could be a fab choice for a newbie who want to get their feet wet with something exotic looking.
+The Satin Pothos is a forgiving indoor plant and could be a fab choice for a newbie who wants to get their feet wet with something exotic looking.